 Units of gold ETFs are treated as debt funds and taxed accordingly.
 The holding period, tax rate and exemption available are similar to that of gold discussed above.
 The holding period for ETF to qualify as long term is more than 36 months and the tax rate applicable would be 20%.
 The same tax saving avenues are available as those under section 54 and 54EC for long term capital gains on gold ETFs.

 The deposit certificate issued for gold deposited under the Gold Monetisation Scheme 2015 are not treated as capital asset for the purpose of capital gains taxation under the income tax law so any profits made on redemption/ maturity of such deposits are fully exempt from taxation.
 Further, interest earned on such deposit certificates is also fully exempt.

-The interest on sovereign gold bonds shall be taxable in your hands but the capital gains on such bonds shall be fully exempt on maturity.
+taxation of returns from SGBs is different.
+SGBs earn an interest of 2.5 per cent per annum.
+Interest earned from these bonds will be taxable under the head Income from other sources and taxed at the rates applicable to your income.
+The maturity amount that you will receive after 8 years is linked to the gold prices prevailing at that time in the market.
+In the case of SGBs if any capital gains arise at the time of maturity, then those will be exempted from tax.
 However, the profits made on sale of such bonds before the redemption date shall be taxable depending on the holding period and the exemptions shall also be available if the capital gains are long term in nature and the indexed capital gains are invested either in a residential house or in specified bonds.